YarnSpinnerTool/YarnSpinner/Documentation/YarnSpinner-Dialogue/Complex-Dialogue-Example.md

 ```
 [[See you later.|Sally.Exit]]
 ```
-The first node in our Sally dialogue now reads as follows
+The first node in our Yarn Dialogue for Sally now reads:
 ```
 title: Sally
 ---